-There is an unexpected sight hidden among suburban streets in the south of Berlin: Lilienthal Park.
+An unexpected sight is hidden among suburban streets in the south of Berlin: Lilienthal Park.
 To some, it might look like an ancient burial ground from an alien-like civilization or some ancient tribe.

 But the weird-looking hill in Lichterfelde is a part of the memorial park to Otto Lilienthal, one of Germany’s aviation pioneers.

-Lilienthal Park is the park’s name, and the Fliegeberg is the name of that hill that is part of Germany’s aviation history.
+Lilienthal Park is the park’s name, and the Fliegeberg is the name of the hill that is part of Germany’s aviation history.
 It was there that, in 1894, Otto Lilienthal started doing his gliding experiments in Berlin.
-You probably read his name around Berlin a few times since Berlin’s busiest airport, Berlin Tegel “Otto Lilienthal” Airport, is named after him.
+You probably read his name around Berlin a few times since what used to be Berlin’s busiest airport, Berlin Tegel “Otto Lilienthal” Airport, is named after him.

 But who was Otto Lilienthal?